Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Method

-Effective and concise representation of atomic structures of materials is a challenging topic in the field, and a variety of methods have been proposed \citet{RN30} .
-Among these methods, graph-based methods present excellent computational efficiency and have superiority in modeling the inner complexity of the structures.
-Models based on GCN have been successfully applied to property prediction for crystals and molecules \citet{RN18, RN16} , and the results demonstrated that these models are effective in general.
+{This subsection presents the graph-based material model that considers the three-dimensional topology.
+A material contains $N$ atoms is represented by an undirected graph $G=(V,E)$, where $V = \{ {v_1},...{v_N}\} $ is the set of vertices and $E = \{ {e_{i,j}}{\rm{|}}i,j \in {\rm{\{ }}1,...N{\rm{\} }},i \ne j\} $ is the set of edges.
+The information associated with the graph includes three pieces, the atomic feature $F$, the edge feature $E$, and the coordination $X$ (see Figure \ref{method_representation}).}

-We represent the material by encoding three pieces of information.
-The first is the prior chemistry knowledge about the atoms that was extracted from existing information about the materials.
-In this article, an $l \times m$ matrix ${M_f}$ was calculated using the adaptive `atom2vector' method \citet{RN31} , where l is a hyper-parameter that reflects the dimension of the feature of each atom, and $m$ is the number of different elements in the data.
-Each column of ${M_f}$ is an l-dimensional feature vector of the corresponding element. ${M_f}$ summarizes all the priori known knowledge about the materials in the data set and is independent from the specific structure.
-The second piece is the element type of the atoms in the structure, which is noted by a matrix $A$ with column vectors $a_1,…,a_i,…,a_N$, where $N$ is the number of atoms in the unit cell.
-Each column vector is an $m$-dimensional vector that represents the atom type.
-The matrix $A$ is the one-hot encoding \citet{RN35} for the atoms in the structure: $a_{i,j}$ equals to 1 if the $i$-th atom is the $j$-th element in $M_f$, and $0$ otherwise.
-The third is the coordinates of the atoms in the material, which is a $3 \times N$ matrix $X$.
-Each column in $X$ is a 3D vector representing the atomic position.
-With these three pieces of information as input, we aim to find an optimal function F that minimizes the distance between ground truth $p$ and the prediction $\hat p = F({M_f},A,X)$, where $\hat p$ is the predicted value of the property of interest.
+{Each node in the graph $G$ is associated with a group of features that reflect the prior chemistry knowledge about the elements.} In this article, an $M \times L$ matrix ${M_f}$ was calculated using the adaptive `atom2vector' method \cite{RN31}, where $M$ is a hyper-parameter that reflects the dimension of the atom feature, and $L$ is the total number of different elements in the dataset.
+Each column of ${M_f}$ is an $M$-dimensional feature vector of the corresponding element. ${M_f}$ summarizes the domain knowledge about the elements in the dataset and is independent of the material structures. {One-hot encoding \cite{RN35} is used to represent the element type. $A$ is an $N$ by $L$ matrix, where $a_{i,j}$ equals to $1$ if the $i$-th atom in the input structure has the element type $j$, and $0$ otherwise.
+For an input material, the feature matrix $F$ is calculated using $A \times M_f$.
+The $i$th row of $F$, $f_i$, is the atomic feature associated with the $i$-th vertex.} {The spatial distribution of the atoms is represented by the coordinate matrix $X$, which is $3\times N$, and the $i$-th column is the atomic positions corresponding to the unit cell dimensions.

+In most graph-based representations, the adjacency matrix is used to describe the chemical bonds.
+This paper replaces the adjacency matrix by the distance matrix because k-NAGCN calculates the graph convolution over each atom and its $k$ nearest neighbors, bonded or not bonded.
+Element $e_{i,j}$ in matrix $E$ represents the distance between atom $i$ and $j$.}